segmentio/when/Readme.md

 # when

-  Loop with setInterval until condition is true.
+Loop with `setInterval` until condition is truthy.
 We use it to test that third-party libraries have loaded the proper global variables onto `window`.

 Not great, I know.
 Have a better idea?
 [Let me know.](mailto:ian@segment.io)

 ## Installation